 I still read books.
 I like to turn paper pages and I like to use a highlighter to mark the important parts I want to flip back to.
 I think knowledge is power and learning all I can about aging backwards and living the best life I can is extremely important to me.
-I have been reading a lot lately and boy is there a lot of confusing and conflicting information out there.
+I have been reading a lot lately and boy is there a ton of confusing and conflicting information out there.
 Through some of my own personal health and life events I truly believe there is a connection between a healthy mind and a healthy body.
 I am on a mission to find the secret to aging backwards.
 Without a doubt these books I have read (one is actually on its way to me, but I have heard I will love it) are the ones you should be stacking on your nightstand or downloading to your Kindle.
-Here are 7 anti-aging beauty nutrition and mind-set books you must read.

 Famed NYC dermatologist Doris Day, MD (yes, I have met her and yes, I love her name too) knows your mind’s thoughts and emotions are just as important as any treatment in improving the way you age.
 There’s no one-size fits all mold for what is beautiful.
 I love Day’s approach for not only debunking myths but her real expertise on why the mind-skin connection is what brings out our real beauty.
 The book covers topics like skin tightening, aging eyes, thinning nails, why we get wrinkles and pretty much everything in-between.